Mila Schön: Early life

-Born Maria Carmen Nutrizio in Trogir to wealthy Dalmatian Italian aristocratic parents, her younger brother was journalist and newspaper editor Stefano "Nino" Nutrizio.
-With the breakup of the Austro-Hungarian Empire at the end of World War I, Schön's family lost their estates.
-The family moved to Italy where Schön's father managed a pharmacy.
+Maria Carmen Nutrizio was born in Trogir to wealthy Dalmatian Italian aristocratic parents; her younger brother was journalist and newspaper editor Stefano "Nino" Nutrizio.
+With the breakup of the Austro-Hungarian Empire at the end of World War I, her family lost their estates.
+The family moved to Italy where her father managed a pharmacy.

 During World War II, Mila married Aurelio Schön, an Austrian precious metals dealer, whom she met in Milan.
 In the postwar period, Schön enjoyed a brief return to wealth.
 She became a client of the most prestigious Parisian couture houses such as Balenciaga and Dior.

 Fashion career

-Following the failure of her husband's business and the couple's divorce, Mila once again found herself without financial resources.
-Unable to afford Parisian couture, Schön paid skilled Milanese seamstresses to copy the latest couture.
-Other women soon expressed interest in Schön's designs and in 1958 Schön and her mother opened a workshop.
-Schön had her first show in 1965 and in 1966 she opened a boutique on Via Monte Napoleone, the center of the Milan fashion world.
+Following the failure of her husband's business and the couple's divorce, Schön once again found herself without financial resources.
+Unable to afford Parisian couture, she paid skilled Milanese seamstresses to copy the latest couture.
+But Schön had to wait for her first show until 1965.
+In 1958 Mila worked in an high-fashion atelier in Milan.
+In 1966 she opened her own boutique on Milan's shopping street Via Montenapoleone.
 The Via Monte Napoleone shop was decorated with modern furniture by Joe Colombo and Eero Saarinen.

 In 1965, Schön showed her collection at the Pitti Palace in Florence along with other major Italian designers.
 For this show, all of Schön's fashion were in various shades of violet.
 Afterwards, The New York Times called her “the shrinking violet of the Italian haute couture” (1968) and declared she did not “make clothes for shrinking violets" (1973).
 Her work was introduced in the United States in 1967 in Dallas and Houston by Neiman Marcus.

 In 1969, she designed uniforms for Air Italia.
 Schön's men's line and her first prêt-à-porter collection for women appeared in 1971.
 In 1972, she designed uniforms for Iran Air.
 She was the first Italian designer to show ready-to-wear in Japan.
 By the 1980s, Schön had shops in Italy, Japan, and the United States with offerings that included handbags and shoes, lingerie and watches, perfume, swimwear and eyewear.
 In 1992, she designed the Italian national team at the 1992 Barcelona Olympics.

 In 1993, the brand was taken over by Itochu, a Japanese conglomerate, which sold it to Burani.
 In 2007, the brand was acquired by an Italian company, Brand Extension.
 In 2005, Ronna was the Mila Schön ready-to-wear license holder in Japan with retail value of €30 million.